Bengali Hindus: Early modern period

 During the decline of the Mughal Empire, Nawabs of Bengal (who were Muslim) ruled a large part of Bengal.
 During the reign of Alivardi Khan. a Nawab, the severe taxation and frequent Maratha raids made the life miserable for the ordinary Bengali Hindus.
 A section of the Bengali Hindu nobility helped the British East India Company in overthrowing the Nawab Siraj ud-Daulah regime.
 After obtaining the revenue rights, the East India Company imposed more oppressive taxation.
 In the famine of 1770, approximately one third of the Bengali population died.

 The British began to face stiff resistance in conquering the semi-independent Bengali Hindu kingdoms outside the pale of Muslim occupied Bengal.
 In some cases, even when their rulers have been captured or killed, the ordinary people began to carry on the fight.
 These resistances took the form of Chuar (Chuar is a derogatory term used by the Britishers and local zamindars to denote the Bhumij peoples) and Paik Rebellion.
 These warring people were later listed as criminal tribes and barred from recruitment in the Indian army.
 In 1766, the British troops were completely routed by the sanyasis and fakirs or the warrior monks at Dinhata, where the latter resorted guerrilla warfare.
 Bankim Chandra's Anandamath is based on the Famine and consequential Sannyasi Rebellion.

 British rule

-According to author James Jeremiah Novak, as British rulers took power from Bengal's ruling Muslim class, they strategically catered to Bengali Hindus (a majority in Bengal region at that time).
+According to author James Jeremiah Novak, as British rulers took power from Bengal's ruling Muslim class, they strategically catered to Bengali Hindus.
 The British rule destroyed the bases of Bengali Muslim society.
 Bengali Hindus got favours from the British rulers, and experienced development in education and social mobility.
 In the 19th century, the elite class of Bengali Hindu people underwent radical social reforms and rapid modernisation; the phenomenon came to be known as the Bengal Renaissance.